Dog Bite Lawyers in Florissant, MO

 Florissant, MO Personal Injury Lawyers

 Dog Bite Lawyers in Florissant, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Florissant, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's essential to get experienced legal service ASAP after an accident.
-As personal injury lawyers, Halvorsen Klote has helped clients in Florissant, MO and beyond fight insurance companies to get the compensation they are owed.
+It is important to get qualified legal service as soon as possible after a dog attack.
+As personal injury lawyers, Halvorsen Klote has helped clients in Florissant, MO and beyond hold negligent pet owners responsible to get the financial recovery they deserve.
 If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our Florissant, MO dog bite lawyers online.
-Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.
+Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-Based on data from the American Veterinary Medical Association, there are more than 4.5 million serious dog bites each year in the U.S. Dog bites can carry expensive medical costs, as medical assistance can cost tens of thousands of dollars when factoring in surgery, prescriptions and other factors.
-Each day, almost 1,000 people seek emergency medical treatment for serious dog bites, and the average medical costs for a dog bite is $20,000.
+According to the American Veterinary Medical Association, there are more than four and a half million dog bites annually in the U.S. Dog bites are associated with high medical costs, as medical treatment can cost tens of thousands of dollars when factoring in procedures, medication and other factors.
+Every day, almost 1,000 people seek emergency medical treatment for serious dog bites, and the average medical costs for a dog bite is $20,000.

-Do I Have a Dog Bite Case in Florissant, MO?
+How to Know if You Have a Dog Bite Case in Florissant, MO

-- Seriousness of your injuries — In order to have a valid case, your injuries your injuries have to have resulted in financial damages.
-This may include physical injuries that led to medical treatment, as well as less tangible injuries like emotional distress.
-For less serious injuries that didn't require medical treatment, such as a small cut, you may not be able to make a claim .
+• The extent of your damages — In order to have a valid case, your injuries your injuries have to have resulted in financial damages.
+This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries like PTSD.
+For less significant injuries that didn't require medical treatment, such as a scrape, you may not be able to make a claim .

-- The specifics of the incident — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
-However, if you were trespassing or threatened the dog or their owner, you may not have a case.
+• The specifics of the bite — If you were bitten while you were on public property or on private property you had access to, you may have a case.
+However, if you were there illegally or if you provoked the dog, you likely don't have a case.

-- Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help find the coverage you need.
+• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
+If not, you may need your attorney to do some "creative lawyering" to help locate the coverage you need.

-If you don't know if you have a viable case for legal action, you should speak to a qualified Florissant, MO dog bite lawyer.
-They can analyze the specifics of your case and advise you on your best options for compensation.
+If you are unsure whether or not you have enough to make a claim, you need to speak to a qualified Florissant, MO dog bite lawyer.
+They can analyze the circumstances surrounding your dog attack and advise you on what the best path forward is.

-What Do I Do if I'm Bitten by a Dog in Florissant, MO?
+What Do I Do if I'm Attacked by a Dog in Florissant, MO?

 If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-- Obtain evidence — Before leaving, take photos of the surrounding scene and any injuries.
-Get the name and information of the dog's owners and any people who saw what happened, but do not start a confrontation with the owner.
+• Obtain evidence — Before leaving, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the contact info of the dog's owners and any witnesses you can, but do not start a confrontation with the owner.

-- Get medical treatment — Even if you don't think your injuries are serious, you need to get checked out by a doctor or other medical professional.
+• Get medical attention — Even if you don't think your injuries are serious, it's important to get your injuries treated by a doctor or other medical professional.
 Dog bites can be prone to infection, and shots or medications may be necessary to get you fully healthy.
-Furthermore, you'll need documentation of your injuries in order to make a claim.
+Additionally, you'll need documentation of your injuries in order to receive a financial recovery.

-- Report the incident — Depending on where you were bitten, you may need to report the dog bite to your local municipality.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the incident to corroborate your story.
+• Report the attack — Depending on where you were bitten, you may need to file a report with your local municipality.
+This can help to ensure that the dog is free of disease and infection, and that there is documentation of the incident to show the insurance company.

-- Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
-Be wary of accepting a settlement before you speak to an attorney, as the first offer is likely to be less than the true value of your claim.
+• Don't believe insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-- Consult with a personal injury lawyer — An attorney who specializes in injury claims can help you to understand your legal rights and options.
-They can look into the details of your case and help you to determine the true value of your dog bite injury in Florissant, MO.
+• Call a personal injury lawyer — A lawyer with experience in dog bite cases can help you to understand your legal rights and options.
+They can look into the details of your case and help you to determine how much compensation you deserve for your dog bite injury in Florissant, MO.

-How a Dog Bite Lawyer in Florissant, MO Can Help
+What Can a Dog Bite Lawyer in Florissant, MO Do for Me?

-A dog bite lawyer in Florissant, MO can handle all the legal aspects of your case while you focus on healing.
+A dog bite lawyer in Florissant, MO offers expertise and peace of mind.
 Here are some of the benefits to hiring an attorney for your claim:

-- Analyze your case — A dog bite lawyer can go over the details and offer insight into your chances of success.
-They will review all of the evidence and how it fits with law and case precedent.
+• Evaluate your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
+They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

-- Help you understand your rights — A dog bite lawyer can help you understand your legal options.
-They can explain the laws that govern dog bites in Florissant, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to trial if necessary.
-Throughout your case, your Florissant, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
+They can explain the laws that govern dog bites in Florissant, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to court if you have to.
+Throughout your case, your Florissant, MO dog bite lawyer will be by the phone to answer any questions you may have.

-- Obtain evidence — A dog bite lawyer can obtain evidence to support your claim.
+• Gather evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company to get you the compensation you deserve.
-Insurance companies want to avoid paying claims, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company on your behalf.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people liable for the harm they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold negligent actors responsible for the harm they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Neither state has a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state has a "one bite rule" – where the dog had to have bitten somebody before for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.

-Instead, both states adhere to "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has a history of aggression or or if the home owner did anything wrong.
+Instead, both Missouri and Illinois adhere to "strict liability", meaning that a dog owner can be sued for a dog bite even if the owner did nothing wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.